Entropy bounds and field equations: The generalized covariant entropy bound extended to general theories of gravity

 In $D-$dimensional Einstein gravity $S_W$ coincides with $S_{BH}$, and (\ref{gen}) becomes

-But, this is the generalized covariant entropy bound \cite{Fla} (GCEB), as applied to the patch of $(D-2)$-hypersurface of area $A$ coinciding with the $(D-2)$-section of the patch of horizon under consideration and choosing $k_H^a$ as null field orthogonal to it.
-Inequality (\ref{gen}) generalizes thus the GCEB to a form which applies in any metric theory of gravity, with the generalization being in that $\frac{A}{4}$, with $A$ the $(D-2)$-area of a patch $B$ of $(D-2)$-hypersurface with orthogonal null field $k^a$, is replaced by $dS_W$, meant as the Wald entropy of the patch of null hypersurface generated by null geodesics which start at $B$ with tangent $k^a$.
+But, this is the generalized covariant entropy bound \cite{Fla} (GCEB), as applied to the patch of $(D-2)$-hypersurface of area $A$ coinciding with the $(D-2)$-section of a patch of a horizon and having $k_H^a$ as the null field orthogonal to it.
+Inequality (\ref{gen}) thus generalizes the GCEB to a form which applies in any metric theory of gravity, with the generalization being in that $\frac{dA}{4}$, with $A$ the $(D-2)$-area of a patch $B$ of $(D-2)$-hypersurface with an orthogonal null field $k^a$, is replaced by $dS_W$, thought to be the Wald entropy of the patch of the sheet of null hypersurface generated by null geodesics which start at $B$ with tangent $k^a$.